-Dr. Harkness still asks her clients the important questions shown in this 1980s video:
+Dr. Harkness’ process still includes these important questions shown in this 1980s video:

-The Skills Identification Workshop takes place in a group setting, and each participant will continue to meet with Dr. Harkness privately and begin to explore career options, which is Step II in CDA’s Four-Step Process.
-Clients conduct industry research, watch videos from CDA’s extensive Pathfinders for the Future Career Resource Library, attend industry-specific meetings, and conduct informational fact-finding interviews in their desired field as they gain insights and refine and reinforce areas of opportunity.
+The Skills Identification Workshop takes place in a group setting, and each participant will continue to meet privately and begin to explore career options, which is Step II in CDA’s Four-Step Process.
+Clients conduct industry research, attend industry-specific meetings, and conduct informational fact-finding interviews in their desired field as they gain insights and refine and reinforce areas of opportunity.

-After completing the skills group series, each client will continue to work directly with Dr. Harkness in Step IV, the Strategic Action Plan.
+After completing the skills group series, each client will continue to work individually in Step IV, the Strategic Action Plan.
 Step IV is where a client develops and refines a plan of action for their career transition.

-Prospective clients interested in Dr. Harkness’ career coaching services initially meet with her at CDA’s offices in Garland, Texas, and complete the “Identifying Your Career Satisfaction / Unrest Questionnaire.”
-This complimentary career assessment is the first of many career tools Dr. Harkness utilizes to help those in career crisis identify the dissatisfaction that plagues their worklife.
+Prospective clients interested in career coaching services initially meet with us and complete the “Identifying Your Career Satisfaction / Unrest Questionnaire.”
+This complimentary career assessment is the first of many career tools we utilizes to help those in career crisis identify the dissatisfaction that plagues their worklife.

-Get started today by completing the questionnaire and scheduling an initial appointment at no cost to explore your career options.
+Get started today by completing the questionnaire, scheduling an initial appointment at no cost and start to explore your career options.